MariaDash/Mobile_Testing/README.md

 or you can change it in `Body` Response

 In `Rewrite` sniff  `Body` Response

+1. name:
+Match:  Mariia
+Replace: Denny
-1. daily food:
+3. daily food:
 Match:  0.672
 Replace: 57
-2. daily_sleep
+4. daily_sleep
 Match: 140
 Replace: 55